 Even in the last few months of life as her body and mind failed, my mother continued to teach me lessons about life.
 She wasn’t the only one.
-There was another wise person in my life.
+There was another old soul in my life.
 He was 6.

 When I asked my grandson, Patrick, if he wanted to tag along on a visit to see Grandma Ann, he had no hesitation.

 He hoisted his drooping pants in one swift motion and took off for the game cupboard, grabbing a deck of cards.

 He looked at me a little puzzled, ”Grandma Ann loves to play Memory” he said matter-of-factly.

 She’d had a growing despondence for weeks, rarely making eye contact or even speaking.
 He’d been along on many visits.
 Had he missed the obvious?
 How was I going to break it to a 6 year old that the grandma he loved couldn’t match up the cards any more?

 When we arrived at the nursing home, we found Mom in her wheelchair sitting across the table from my brother, Mike, and his wife.
 She stared blankly, seemingly disinterested in conversation.

 Patrick squirmed a bit, grew tired of small talk and began laying out the playing cards.